Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: Introduction

-Similar ideas have been explored for real-valued observables in the context of classical shadow tomography~\citep{west2024real}.
-This work introduces the \textit{Hadamard Random Forest} (HRF) as a technique for reconstructing real-valued quantum states.
+Similar ideas have been explored for real-valued observables in classical shadow tomography~\citep{west2024real}.
+This work introduces the \textit{Hadamard Random Forest} (HRF), a technique for reconstructing real-valued quantum states.
 By restricting the relative phase from a complex number to $\{\pm 1\}$, HRF resolves the phases exclusively in the $\sigma_x$ basis combined with a specialized random forest algorithm~\citep{ho1995random}.
-We validate this approach on IBM's quantum hardware for up to 10~qubits and compare its performance against FQST for up to 5~qubits.
+We validate HRF on IBM's quantum hardware for up to 10~qubits and compare its performance against FQST for up to 5~qubits.
 In these experiments, HRF outperforms FQST in reconstruction accuracy and runtime.
-HRF also accurately estimates state properties, including quantum entanglement, magic, and state overlap from near-term hardware sampling results.
-These results fully support the practical hardware application of HRF.
+HRF accurately estimates state properties from near-term hardware sampling results, including quantum entanglement, magic, and state overlap.
+We implement the method to a variational quantum linear system solve~\citep{bravo2023variational}.
+These results support the practical hardware application of HRF.